Skip to main content

 We want to greet workers throughout the world

-and show them their great model, their Divine Brother.
+and show them their great model,

 (Saint Pope Paul VI, discourse of 5 January 1964)